 Costa Rica’s southern zone is an area of jaw-dropping beauty, with vast expanses of virgin lowland rainforest, loads of wildlife, tons of adventure opportunities, and few cities, towns, or settlements.
-Lushly forested mountains tumble into the sea, streams still run clear and clean, scarlet macaws squawk raucously in the treetops, and dolphins frolic in the Golfo Dulce.
+Lush, forested mountains tumble into the sea, streams run clear and clean, scarlet macaws squawk raucously in the treetops, and dolphins frolic in the Golfo Dulce.
 The Osa Peninsula is the most popular attraction in this region and one of the premier ecotourism destinations in the world.
-It’s home to Corcovado National Park ★★★, the largest single expanse of lowland tropical rainforest in Central America, and its sister, Piedras Blancas National Park ★★.
-Scattered around the edges of these national parks and along the shores of the Golfo Dulce are some of the country’s finest nature lodges.
-These lodges, in general, offer comfortable to nearly luxurious accommodations, attentive service, knowledgeable guides, and a wide range of activities and tours, all close to the area’s many natural wonders.
+It’s home to Corcovado National Park ★★★, the largest single expanse of lowland tropical rainforest in Central America, and its neighbor, Piedras Blancas National Park ★★, both connected by the Golfo Dulce Forestry Reserve.
+Scattered around the edges of these national treasures and along the shores of the Golfo Dulce are some of the country’s finest nature lodges.
+These remote inns offer comfortable to luxurious lodgings, attentive service, informed guides, and a wide range of activities and tours, all close to the area’s many natural wonders.